lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 - **Self-checking:** RSpec expectations
 - **Timely:** We'll be using TDD

-📝 If you write `it` and then the stirng and nothing else, the test is
+📝 If you write `it` and then the string and nothing else, the test is pending